Pushing hands

-Pushing hands, Push hands or tuishou (alternately spelled tuei shou or tuei sho) is a two-person training routine practiced in internal Chinese martial arts such as Baguazhang, Xingyiquan, Taijiquan (tài jí quán), and Yiquan.
-It is also played as an international sport akin to Judo, Sumo and wrestling, such as in Taiwan, where the biannual Tai Chi World Cup is held.
+Pushing hands, Push hands or tuishou (alternately spelled tuei shou or tuei sho) is a two-person training routine practiced in internal Chinese martial arts such as baguazhang, xingyiquan, tai chi, and yiquan.
+It is also played as an international sport akin to judo, sumo and wrestling, such as in Taiwan, where the biannual Tai Chi World Cup is held.

 Overview

-Pushing hands is said to be the gateway for students to experientially understand the martial aspects of the internal martial arts (內家 nèijiā): leverage, reflex, sensitivity, timing, coordination and positioning.
+Pushing hands is said to be the gateway for students to experientially understand the aspects of the internal martial arts: leverage, reflex, sensitivity, timing, coordination and positioning.
 Pushing hands works to undo a person's natural instinct to resist force with force, teaching the body to yield to force and redirect it.
-Some t'ai chi schools teach push hands to complement the physical conditioning of performing solo routines.
+Some tai chi schools teach push hands to complement the physical conditioning of performing solo routines.
 Push hands allows students to learn how to respond to external stimuli using techniques from their forms practice.
 Among other things, training with a partner allows a student to develop ting jing (listening power), the sensitivity to feel the direction and strength of a partner's intention.
 In that sense pushing hands is a contract between students to train in the defensive and offensive movement principles of their martial art: learning to generate, coordinate and deliver power to another and also how to effectively neutralize incoming forces in a safe environment.

 History

-Pushing hands is said by t'ai chi's Chen family to have been created by Chen Wangting (1600–1680), the founder of the Chen-style t'ai chi ch'uan, and was originally known as hitting hands (da shou) or crossing hands (ke shou).
+According to the Chen family of tai chi teachers, pushing hands was created by Chen Wangting (1600–1680), the founder of the Chen-style tai chi, and was originally known as hitting hands (da shou) or crossing hands (ke shou).
 Chen was said to have devised pushing hands methods for both empty hands and when armed with a spear.
-Other Tai Chi schools attribute the invention of pushing hands to mythical Zhang Sanfeng.
+Other tai chi schools attribute the invention of pushing hands to mythical Zhang Sanfeng.

 Training pushing hands

-In t'ai chi ch'uan, pushing hands is used to acquaint students with the principles of what are known as the "Eight Gates and Five Steps," eight different leverage applications in the arms accompanied by footwork in a range of motion, intended to allow students to defend themselves calmly and competently if attacked.
+In tai chi, pushing hands is used to acquaint students with the principles of what are known as the "Eight Gates and Five Steps," eight different leverage applications in the arms accompanied by footwork in a range of motion, intended to allow students to defend themselves calmly and competently if attacked.
 Also known as the "13 original movements of tai chi", a posture expressing each one of these aspects is found in all tai chi styles.
 Training and pushing hands competitions generally involve contact but no strikes.

 The three primary principles of movement cultivated by push hands practice are: